SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 3. In the “Set up a New Connection” window, I enter the following details:

-* Connection Name: A name for my new connection, for example, "MariaDB on LAN".
+* Connection Name: A name for my new connection, for example, "MariaDB".

 * Hostname: The IP address or hostname of my MariaDB server.